OzzyCzech/ozzyczech.cz/content/Development/Git/Clone all branches and tags at once.md

-# Git clone all branches and tags at once
+# Clone all branches and tags at once

 Following script clone all #git branches and tags at once: